AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :guilabel:`Always show this dialog when GPS starts`

-  If unset, the welcome dialog won't be shown in future sessions.
+  If unset, the welcome dialog will not be shown in future sessions.
 In this case, GPS behaves as follows: it first looks for a :command:`-P` switch on the command line and loads the corresponding project if so; otherwise, it looks for a project file in the current directory and loads it if